This post was most recently updated on January 12th, 2022

 When you love traveling as much as I do, it’s probably on your mind a lot!
 I know I’m always drawn to travel magazines, travel landscape pins on Pinterest, and the travel guidebook selection at Barnes and Noble.
 So it probably won’t surprise anyone that I like to do travel-related craft projects.
-I’ve collected ten crafty travel projects that looked fun to make with maps and postcards.
+I’ve collected ten crafty travel projects that looked fun to make with maps, postcards or souvenirs.
 I was super excited when I found these ideas, so I’m sharing them with you, too.

 1. Travel Keepsake Kits